arungudelli/angularjswiki/content/en/angular/update-angular-cli-version-ng-update-to-latest-6-7-versions/index.md

 +++

 Angular 10.0.0 is finally here.
+While upgrading to Angular 10 version remember few things before running `ng update` command.

+1. Its always advisable to update your app to its next major version.
+2. That is if you are using Angular 7 or Angular 8 or Angular 6,5, 4 etc versions, Do not try to update to Angular 10 Directly.
+3. First Update your Angular app to Angular 9.
+4. Then use `ng update` command.

 On June 25, 2020 Angular version 10.0.0 is released.

 Angular 10 version one of the major release after version 9 which was released 4 months ago.

-To update Angular application to the latest angular 10 version run the below `ng update` command
+As I said above, Updating to Angular 10 is easy If your application using using Angular 9 version.

+Just update @angular/core and @angular/cli by using `ng update` command.

 ```
 ng update @angular/core @angular/cli
 ```

-If you are using Angular material You have to update it also by using below command
+If you are using Angular material You have to update it as well using `ng update` command.

 ```
 ng update @angular/material
 ```

-The above commands will update your angular application from version 9 to version 10.
 If you are using older versions other than 9.
-First better to update to Angular 9.
+First better to update to Angular 9 as mentioned below.

 ## Major breaking changes in Angular 10 version